Show more

 Schematics showing how API and the ANPR engine are related.

-However, unlike regular user interfaces, which connect computers to people (the end user), an application programming interface connects computers or pieces of software to each other.
+However, unlike regular user interfaces, which connect computers to people (the end-user), an application programming interface connects computers or pieces of software.
 They are intended to be used by programmers/integrators.
 They are often created in such a way that the inner workings of the system stay hidden, only exposing those parts programmers find useful.
 These are usually kept consistent even if the internal details change.

 Oftentimes, APIs are offered on their own, but there are certain instances when developers receive documentation with the API to better understand its workings and what could be done with it.